Special holomorphic tensors on orthogonal modular varieties and applications to the Lang conjecture: Introduction

 Here $Y$ is said to be of \textit{Freitag general type} (\cite{Fr}) if there exist holomorphic tensors $\omega_{0}, \cdots, \omega_{N}$ on a smooth projective model of $Y$ such that $\omega_{i}=f_{i}\omega_{0}$ for a rational function $f_{i}$ on $Y$ and $f_{1}, \cdots, f_{N}$ generate a field of transcendental degree equal to $\dim (Y)$.
 This is a weakened version of being of general type.

-In practice, calculation of obstruction from the singularities will be intricate.
+In practice, the calculation of obstructions from the singularities will be intricate.
 We also give a variant of Theorem \ref{thm: intro full} which avoids this obstruction but instead imposes a condition on $Y$ (Theorem \ref{thm: criterion full}).
 Apart from the matter of singularities (see \S \ref{ssec: intro method} and \S \ref{ssec: cusp form criterion}), Theorem \ref{thm: intro full} or its variant is a generalization of the criterion of Gritsenko-Hulek-Sankaran \cite{GHS1} that ${\FG}$ itself is of general type if there is a modular form of reflective and cusp slope $<n$, which eventually means $Z_n \ne {\FG}$.
-Theorem \ref{thm: intro full} says, in a quantitative manner, that lower slope if we have a modular form of, more subvarieties of ${\FG}$ tend to be of general type.
+Theorem \ref{thm: intro full} says, in a quantitative manner, that the lower a slope can be realized by some modular form, the more subvarieties of ${\FG}$ tend to be of general type.

 The most practical case of Theorem \ref{thm: intro full} will be when ${\G}$ is neat.
 In that case, ${\FG}$ is smooth and has no branch divisor, and a toroidal compactification of ${\FG}$ may be chosen to be smooth.
 The slope of a modular form is only with regards to the boundary divisor.
 The variety ${\FG}$ itself is of general type when $n\geq 21$ or $n=17$ (\cite{Ma1}).
 A concrete application of Theorem \ref{thm: intro full} yields the following.
 We put $k(n)=4[(n-2)/8]+12$.
 Then $k(n)\sim n/2$ in $n\to \infty$.
 We have $k(n)<n-1$ when $n\geq 22$.